andersonmemory/Magil/README.md

 ### Discord server

-If you would like to contribute by giving suggestions or even to help with the code, feel free to join us on our Discord server on this invite link: https://discord.com/invite/eenrGd2jhg
+If you would like to contribute by giving suggestions or even to help with the code, feel free to join us on our Discord server using this invite link: https://discord.com/invite/eenrGd2jhg